sergejsha/autoplay/README.md

 - Autoplay is developer friendly:
   - it does **not** require storing any dummy keys in source control;
-  - it fails the misconfigured publish-task only and not the whole build on evaluation step;
+  - it fails just misconfigured publish-task and not the whole build on evaluation step;
   - it has a single publish task for uploading akp, mapping file and release notes.

 - Autoplay is reliable and future-proof:
-  - it has very a clean and concise implementation, which is easy to understand;
+  - it has a very clean and concise implementation, which is easy to understand;
   - it's covered by unit tests and easy to maintain and extend;
   - it's built using latest technologies and tools like Kotlin, Kotlin-DSL for Gradle, Android Gradle plugin etc.